 Anxieties within those first few months can take their toll.
-When it comes to breathing, especially if your baby has respiratory problems or was born premature, it can be a cause for concern.
+When it comes to breathing, especially if your baby has respiratory or cardiac problems or was born premature, it can be a cause for concern.

 But your worry can be eased — you no longer have to get out of bed to ensure your baby is still breathing easily.

 Baby monitors have stepped up the game and now offer a variety that didn’t exist when we were young.
 Let the breathing monitor keep track of whether your baby is safe and breathing well.

 We’ve put together this guide to help all you worried and sleepless moms find the best baby breathing monitors to suit your needs.

 Quick ComparisonOur Top Baby Breathing Monitor Picks of 2019 Read Full Reviews

 While you usually breathe at a steady rate, your newborn may not.
 Periodic breathing refers to when young babies show pauses in their breathing patterns.
 While it is usually normal, especially for preemies, or when a baby is in a deep sleep, it can be distressing for a parent (1).